mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - TMC - Defects - Kerbs and Channels problem, 18th September :- [8183904](https://www.fixmystreet.com/report/8183904)
 - Sunken cover, 18th September :- [8183642](https://www.fixmystreet.com/report/8183642)
 - As shown in photos job was not complete, 18th September :- [8183473](https://www.fixmystreet.com/report/8183473)
-- Flyposting on lamppost by New Dawn Homes, 18th September :- [8183396](https://www.fixmystreet.com/report/8183396)
-- Dog fouling by lamppost on inside pavement, 18th September :- [8183204](https://www.fixmystreet.com/report/8183204)
-- The street drain is completely full of debris and weeds.
-And the cross road rain catcher is also full of debris., 18th September :- [8183175](https://www.fixmystreet.com/report/8183175)
-- There is no sign here, 18th September :- [8183146](https://www.fixmystreet.com/report/8183146)

 <!-- fix_marker ends -->